 For Popular Fiction, submit a piece of fantasy, horror, mystery, science fiction, romance, or thriller, maximum 20 pages.
 If you submit a novel excerpt, please include a brief synopsis.

 All writing samples should be double-spaced, with 1 inch margins, in 12 point font.
-You may submit as many short pieces of Fiction, Popular Fiction or Creative Nonfiction as you like, provided that they do not exceed the 20 page limit.
+You may submit as many short pieces of Fiction, Popular Fiction or Creative Nonfiction as you like, provided that the entire submission does not exceed the 20 page limit.

 Students and faculty must have Internet capabilities on home computers in order to participate in Web-based workshops and conferences.
 In addition, all Stonecoat MFA students must use their usm.maine.edu email address while enrolled in Stonecoast MFA, as all communication from University of Southern Maine will be sent to that address.
 Stonecoast also has a Blackboard community, where we post community documents, host chat forums, and maintain a calendar of important program deadlines.